 The watercolor packaging is simple but effective.
 The tubes have a label that includes the color name and identification on the front, along with the size of the tube and the series.

 This is definitely a pricier brand, but there is a reason for this.
 This company the highest pigmentation possible for its shades and tries to pull colors from natural sources.
 They also mix their paints in small batches.
-The results are very traditional, textured, and crafted watercolor paints that many artists love.
+The results are very traditional, textured, and crafted watercolors that many artists love.

 They also use blackberry honey as a binder.
 This is a classic binder, but it does come with some interesting side effects.
 Honey is used in watercolor because of its humectant characteristics.
 It pulls in moisture in and distributes it evenly.
 This makes it very easy to activate the pigment.